jukuan/alfa-acquiring/README.md

 The aim is to create the Client for API connection (RbsClient) and use that for specific methods operations.
+The mission of that library is to provide comfortable objects (Request and Response) to work with the payment gateway with error logging (if it's needed).
+All classes might be easily extended for your aims.

 At the moment the library is far from final version.
-But it does work fine and better then the PHP code sample from bank's vendor (see code for WordPress and compare it) Any fork/update/comment from you might be helpful.
+But it does work fine and better then the PHP code sample from bank's vendor (see code for WordPress and compare it).
+Any fork/update/comment from you might be helpful.
 Thanks.

+And an example of usage is below.
+See more in 'example' directory.
 ```
 $apiClient = (new RbsClient('test-api', 'test'));